PataphysicalSociety/soupault.app/site/tips-and-tricks/static-rendering.md

   site_dir = "site"
 ```

-I'm not sure what would be the best way to replicate this on Windows, but if you are doing it, let me know.
+I’m not sure what would be the best way to replicate this on Windows, but if you are doing it, let me know.

 ## Mathematics